“A large rodent” with “webbed feet” and “beautiful fur“. This is how the dictionary presents the subject of our new

 After this overview, we can judge, at first glance, that Beaver Builder remains more expensive than its main competitors.
 To start taking full advantage of its features, you need at least $99.

-As a comparison, the basic version of Visual Composer starts at $49.
-Divi costs $89, but also includes 87 Elegant Themes from the Elegant Themes store, and the Bloom and Monarch plugins.
+As a comparison, the basic version of WPBakery starts at $45.
+Divi costs $89, but also includes the Bloom and Monarch plugins, for example.

-Can this high price be an obstacle to purchasing?
-Personally, I think it's a good value for money.
+Can this high starting price be an obstacle to purchasing?
+Personally, I think it’s a good value for money.
 The Standard version allows you to do almost anything you want on an unlimited number of websites.